fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-spring-2024/syllabus.md

 * 13 labs (lowest two dropped): 60%
 * 6 in-class quizzes (or replace with final): 20%

-After any curving, your grade will be determined by your total score as follows:
+Your grade will be determined by your total score as follows:
 93+: A; 90+: A-; 87+: B+; 83+: B; 80+: B-; 77+: C+; 73+: C; 70+: C-; 67+: D+; 63: D; 60: D-.

 ### Bonus